 In either case, the value of this property should be less than or equal to the source video's frame rate.

 If true, enables a strict output frame rate that is constant.
 The default value is false.
 When this property is set to true, the value of MinimumFrameRate is used as the constant output frame rate.
 Some protocols, such as HLS and MPEG-DASH, call for constant frame rate video.

-In this example, if the decoder receives two consecutive frames with a difference in timecodes that is at least two times the duration of a single frame or does not receive frames for 500 ms, Transcoder replaces missing video frames at a constant frame rate output of 30 fps.
+In this example, at a constant frame rate of 30 fps, the Transcoder replaces missing video frames when the decoder receives two consecutive frames with a difference in timecodes that is at least two times the duration of a single frame or does not receive frames for 500 ms and it outputs only error-free frames.

 <Decode> <Debug>false</Debug> <Video> <Implementation>Beamr</Implementation> <Deinterlace>false</Deinterlace> <InputBufferTime>500</InputBufferTime> <StrictFrameRate>true</StrictFrameRate> <MinimumFrameRate>30</MinimumFrameRate> <EnforceStrictDecodeSuccess>true</EnforceStrictDecodeSuccess> ... </Video> ... </Decode>